How to Validate JSON Online Free - JSON Schema Validation Guide 2025

 • Null: null value

-Why Use JSON
+Why Validate JSON

 JSON powers modern APIs, configuration files, and data exchange.
 Invalid JSON causes API 400 errors, configuration failures, and silent data loss.